Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-g-enc-index.rst

     * - __u64
       - ``offset``
-      - The offset in bytes from the beginning of the compressed video stream to the beginning of this picture, that is a *PES packet header* as defined in :ref:`mpeg2part1` or a *picture header* as defined in :ref:`mpeg2part2`.
-When the encoder is stopped, the driver resets the offset to zero.
+      - The offset in bytes from the woke beginning of the woke compressed video stream to the woke beginning of this picture, that is a *PES packet header* as defined in :ref:`mpeg2part1` or a *picture header* as defined in :ref:`mpeg2part2`.
+When the woke encoder is stopped, the driver resets the woke offset to zero.
     * - __u64
       - ``pts``
       - The 33 bit *Presentation Time Stamp* of this picture as defined in